At a Glance – Bang Bao Beach (Klong Goi)

 Hat Sai Noi near Bang Bao Beach (Klong Goi)

 Leaving Bang Bao village and just after the condos of Tranquillity Bay, the road passes Rasta View Cafe with its magnificent vista down onto the bay beneath.
-Its bungalows offshoot, Rasta Beach, lies alongside, followed by Karma Bar, another reggaed styled venue which also has its own rooms and Secret Garden, an Airbnb by the sea.
+Its bungalows offshoot, Rasta Beach, lies alongside, followed by Secret Garden, family house and bungalows on the rocks by the sea.
 There is also one of the Koh Chang’s National Park Rangers Offices on the forest side of the road.

 Walking along The Beach – Bang Bao Beach (Klong Goi)